oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing-cloud-links-plsql/consume-share/consume-share.md

 * **Author:** Lauran K. Serhal, Consulting User Assistance Developer
 * **Contributor:** Alexey Filanovskiy, Senior Principal Product Manager
-* **Last Updated By/Date:** Lauran K. Serhal, April 2024
+* **Last Updated By/Date:** Lauran K. Serhal, November 2024

 Data about movies in this workshop were sourced from Wikipedia.

-Copyright (c) 2024 Oracle Corporation.
+Copyright (c) 2024, Oracle Corporation.

 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation;
 with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
-A copy of the license is included in the section entitled [GNU Free Documentation License](files/gnu-free-documentation-license.txt)
+A copy of the license is included in the section entitled [GNU Free Documentation License](https://oracle-livelabs.github.io/adb/shared/adb-15-minutes/introduction/files/gnu-free-documentation-license.txt)